thisisabhash/thisisabhash.github.io/content/authors/admin/_index.md

 I earned my Bachelors of Engineering in Computer Science from Birla Institute of Technology and Science - Pilani in 2014.
 Following that, I held Android development roles at Samsung and TiVo, where I developed consumer facing apps in diverse fields like Connected Car (IoT) and Media / Entertainment.

-Outside of work, I enjoy cooking, visiting parks on weekends, playing with my cat and following soccer.
+Outside of work, I enjoy cooking, visiting parks on weekends, spending time with my wife and two cats, and following soccer.
 Recently, I have been trying my hands on baking too.